itamartz/Powershell/docs/Lessons/Lessons-1.md

 ### Windows Powershell
 Powershell on windows can be install on Server 2008 and up ( you sould upgrade to newer server :) )\
-Server 2016 and above have the Version 5.1, no upgrade to Windows Powershell.
+Server 2016 and above have the Version 5.1, no more upgrades for Windows Powershell.

 ### Powershell Core
 Powershell core is the ongoing version we use.